electrikmilk/cherri/CONTRIBUTING.md

 ### Code submission policy

 - Test your code to the best of your ability, do not submit code that does not compile.
-- Write in the imperative (Fix bug, Add thing, etc.)
+- Write commit titles in the imperative (Fix bug, Add thing, etc.)
-- Don't over explain but don't be vague, briefly but clearly state your changes in detail.
+- Don't over explain but don't be vague, briefly but clearly state your changes.
-- If you change how a feature works, modify the existing feature or add the new feature to the examples folder.
+- If you change how a feature works, modify the existing feature or add a new feature, add or update a related file in the examples folder.
 These files are language examples obviously, but are also used as test files in the commit checks.
 - Test your feature or bug fix by writing a Cherri file and checking that it compiles to a valid Shortcut.
-If you are on a non-macOS platform using the `--unsigned` argument, the Shortcut will compile, but may be invalid.
-Use an XML linter or validator on the compiled Shortcut file.
+If you are on a non-macOS platform using the `--unsigned` argument, the Shortcut will compile, but the XML may be invalid.
+Use an XML linter or validator on the debug plist file.
 - Squash commits when doing fixups, so that if you remove something, you don't have a commit where you created it and then another commit where you remove it, squash them together so that whatever ended up not being needed is also removed from the commit history.